A Framework for Real Estate Agents

 Three places to put your document in Claude

 1. User Preferences (best for everyday use): Go to Settings → Profile.
 Paste your onboarding document into the "Preferences" field.
-Claude remembers this in every conversation automatically — you never paste it again.
+Claude remembers this in every conversation automatically.
+You never paste it again.

 2. A Project (best for ongoing work): Create a Project in Claude (left sidebar → New Project).
 Add your document as a "Project Instruction."
 Every conversation inside that project remembers it.
 Good for keeping real estate work separate from personal tasks.

 3. Paste at the start of a conversation: The simplest method.
-Copy your document, start a new chat, paste it in, and say "This is my background — use this context for everything we discuss today."
+Copy your document, start a new chat, paste it in, and say "This is my background.
+Use this context for everything we discuss today."

 Recommendation for most agents: Start with User Preferences.
 Five minutes to set up, and you'll benefit from it in every session going forward.